Back to News

 Storage Solutions for Different Velocity Categories

-Different velocity categories require specific storage solutions to maximise efficiency.
-Choosing the right storage for each category significantly impacts picking speed and space utilisation.
+Different velocity categories require specific storage solutions to maximize efficiency.
+Choosing the right storage for each category significantly impacts picking speed and space utilization.

 Fast-Moving Items: